What Is Disaster Recovery Planning A Complete Guide

 Step 3: Define Recovery Objectives and Select Strategies

-Once these objectives are explicitly clear, you can select the most appropriate recovery strategies and solutions to meet them.
-This is where you choose your technology architecture and decide on the nature of your recovery site.
+Once these objectives are set, you can choose the technical strategies and solutions that will meet them.
+This is the stage where you decide on your recovery site and the architecture of your data protection systems.

-- Recovery Site Selection: Your RTO, RPO, and budget will drive this critical decision.
-Are you opting for a hot site (a fully operational, real-time mirror of your primary production environment, ready for immediate switchover, often utilizing multi-region cloud deployments in AWS or Azure)?
-A warm site (partially equipped with hardware and network connectivity, requiring some setup before full operation)?
-Or a cold site (a basic facility with power and cooling, requiring you to bring in all necessary hardware and software)?
-Cloud environments offer similar constructs using virtual machines and services.
+- Recovery Site Selection: Your budget, RTO, and RPO will determine which type of site you use.
+A hot site is a fully functional mirror of your primary environment.
+It is ready for an immediate switchover and often uses multi-region cloud deployments in platforms like AWS or Azure.
+A warm site is partially equipped with hardware and network connections but requires some setup time before it is ready for production.
+A cold site is a basic facility with power and cooling but no active hardware.
+You would need to move servers and software into a cold site after a disaster begins.
+Modern cloud environments offer similar options through the use of virtual machines and managed services.

 Step 4: Document and Formalize the Plan

-- Network Diagrams and System Architecture: Visual maps of both your primary and recovery site infrastructure, detailing IP addresses, server roles, application dependencies, and data flows.
+- Network Diagrams and System Architecture: These visual maps show the infrastructure of both the primary and recovery sites.
+They should show IP addresses, server names, application dependencies, and how data flows between different components.

 Step 5: Test, Train, and Maintain the Plan